- ISSUE 002

 The Road Rat is published four times a year.
 Each issue is timeless — we do not cover on-diary stories.

-Issue Two is available to order now and Issue One is still available to buy.
-As well as following us on Instagram, Facebook and Twitter, you can sign up for our newsletter, which will keep you up date on progress of the next magazines and other developments from The Road Rat.
+Issue Two is available to order now.
+As well as following us on Instagram, Facebook and Twitter, you can sign up for our newsletter, which will keep you up to date on progress of the next magazines and other developments from The Road Rat.